 Maajid Nawaz works to promote conversation, tolerance and democracy in Muslim and non-Muslim communities.

 As a teenager, British-born Maajid Nawaz was recruited to the global Islamist party Hizb ut-Tahrir, whose goal, broadly put, is to unite all Muslim countries into one caliphate ruled by Islamic law.
-He spent more than a decade there, rising into its leadership, until sentenced to four years in an Egyptian prison for belonging to the group.
+He spent more than a decade there, rising into its leadership, until he was sentenced to four years in an Egyptian prison for belonging to the group.
 But he left prison feeling that Hizb ut-Tahrir was hijacking Islam for political purposes and that its aims were dangerously similar to the aims of fascism.
 While remaining a Muslim, he was no longer an Islamist.

 He says: "I can now say that the more I learnt about Islam, the more tolerant I became."

-"He devotes himself to rebutting the very narrative he once passionately promoted."60 Minutes
+“He devotes himself to rebutting the very narrative he once passionately promoted.” — 60 Minutes